thePlatform/thePlatform-video-manager/README.md

 ## = Embedding Preferences =
 * Default Player - The default player used for embedding and in the Media Browser
 * Embed Tag Type - IFrame or Script embed
+* Use PDK External Controller - Load the external controller in posts that have our player as an IFrame
 * Media Embed Type - Embed Media by the Media PID, Release PID or Media GUID.
 * Player Embed Type - Video Only (/embed/) or Full Player
 * RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag